cheqd/product-docs/guides/anoncreds/revocation-status-list.md

   "resourceCollectionId": "zF7rhDBfUt9d1gJPjx7s1J",
   "resourceId": "513d8a44-6188-41c2-8de8-eda562f82947",
   "resourceName": "universityDegree",
-  "resourceType": "anonCredsStatusListEntry",
+  "resourceType": "anonCredsStatusList",
   "mediaType": "application/json",
   "created": "2022-09-01T04:30:01Z",
   "checksum": "7b2022636f6e74656e74223a202274657374206461746122207d0ae3b0c44298",
   "previousVersionId": "c154bc07-43f7-4b69-ac0c-5514001f2ca3",
-  // points to previous Revocation Registry Entry "nextVersionId": null
+  // points to previous Status List
+  "nextVersionId": null
   }
 ]
 ```

 {% hint style="info" %}
-Note: The previousVersionId will now link to the previous Revocation Status List Entry ID
+Note: The previousVersionId will now link to the previous Revocation Status List ID
 {% endhint %}

-## Tying CredDef, RevRegDef and StatusListEntry Objects together
+## Tying CredDef, RevRegDef and StatusList Objects together

-Across the [cheqd CredDef Object Method](credential-definition.md#cheqd-anoncreds-object-method-for-creddefs), the [Revocation Registry Definition Object Method](revocation-registry-definition.md) and the [StatusListEntry Object Method](revocation-registry-entries.md) - each resource is associated with the same issuer DID and Collection ID.
+Across the [cheqd CredDef Object Method](credential-definition.md#cheqd-anoncreds-object-method-for-creddefs), the [Revocation Registry Definition Object Method](revocation-registry-definition.md) and the [StatusList Object Method](revocation-status-list.md) - each resource is associated with the same issuer DID and Collection ID.

 Importantly, this allows each new resource to be indexed and versioned by their: